mwarger/globomantics-react-ts/README.md

 Note that this course and examples assumes you have familiarity with React to begin with.
 The TypeScript concepts are introduced gradually.
 The goal is to provide a streamlined knowledge of the concepts needed to get up and running with TypeScript quickly.

+## Installation

+Run `yarn install-deps` or `npm run install-deps` at the root of the project and it will install all the dependencies.

+## Running the app

+Run `yarn start` at the root of the project.

 The API is available at /api.

 The example app used in the course is available at /app.

+## Module Layout

 For the first module about updating an application to use TypeScript, check out the `main` branch for a default implementation of the app written in javascript.
 You can use this project (or any javascrit project you have) to start with.